silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Between [6 River Systems](https://6river.com/?utm_source=buz.dev&utm_content=hiitsme) and [CarGurus](https://www.cargurus.com/), a very significant amount of my time over the past five years has been dedicated to data platform automation, reducing cross-team friction, and improving data quality.

-Schemas (or as they seem to be called now, "data contracts") have played a critical role in all of the above.
+Schemas have played a critical role in this process; this post outlines **the why and the how**.
 But before diving straight<!--truncate--> into the role of schemas (er... contracts) let's talk data platforms.